 There’s a lot you can do to help during the coronavirus pandemic.

-However you decide to help, follow the government’s guidance on how to help safely.
+However you decide to help, stay safe by following the government’s guidance on volunteering during coronavirus.

 The government has issued advice to help community groups understand how to safely and effectively involve volunteers during the pandemic.

 You can use and share the county council’s campaign materials to help encourage people to do the simple things to help prevent the spread of coronavirus.
 The materials include resources for social media, posters in other languages, and more.

 Apply for funding from the Cambridgeshire Coronavirus Community Fund